Kimberlee97/tp/docs/DeveloperGuide.md

 #### Find by name
 1. Prerequisites: List all persons with `list`.
 Multiple persons should be visible.
 2. Test case: `find john`
    Expected: Shows contacts with names containing "john".
-Status displays count found.
 3. Test case: `find john alex`
    Expected: Shows contacts containing "john" OR "alex" in their names.
 4. Test case: `find` or `find    `
    Expected: Error "Invalid command format!" with usage instructions.
-5. Other test cases to try: partial matches like `find ale`, non-existent names.

 #### Find by address
 1. Prerequisites: Ensure contacts have different addresses.